lf-lang/embedded-lab/src/Tools.md

 # 3. Tools and Environments
 The purpose of this lab exercise is to familiarize you with the hardware and software used for embedded software programming.
-This lab exercise assumes you have followed the [Installation instructions](./Installation.md).
-The [Resources](./Resources.md) and [Acronyms](./Acronyms.md) pages will also prove particularly useful.
+This lab exercise assumes you have followed the [installation instructions](./Prerequisites.html).
+The [Documentation](./Documentation.md) and [Acronyms](./Acronyms.md) pages will also prove particularly useful.

 Embedded systems often have limited resources and interaction methods and hence require a different approach for programming.
 Their microprocessors often have no operating system, and are therefore called "bare metal" or "bare iron" machines.